tl-its-umich-edu/kartograafr/README.md

 Applications that run under Docker are usually easy to run on OpenShift.
 There will be configuration changes.
 OpenShift configuration is beyond the scope of this readme.
-The *runDocker.sh* script is a model for what OpenShift needs to be configured to supply.
+The *runDocker.sh* script is a model for what the OpenShift environment needs to supply for correct configuration.

+The version of of kartograafr to run is specified in the OpenShift build configuration.
+It should point to a git tag for testing and production instances.

+A new build can be started with the "new build" button on the build configuration page.

 ------